satyakonmsft/skype-docs/Skype/UCWA/ImmediateForwardSettingsTarget_ref.md

 ---
 title: immediate forward settings target for skype for business 2015
-desription: "ImmediateForwardSettingsTarget describes the target that receives forwarded calls.
+description: "ImmediateForwardSettingsTarget describes the target that receives forwarded calls.
 Contacts, delegates, and voicemail are the properties names."

 ---
 # ImmediateForwardSettingsTarget